Surzhyk: Etymology and terminology

+While the term is sometimes associated in popular talk with the word "surrogate" (as in a "surrogate of Ukrainian and Russian"), linguists generally classify this as a folk etymology.
+This modern association likely reflects the social stigma and perceived "artificiality" of the language rather than its legitimate linguistic origin.
+The transition from an agricultural term to a label for language contact began as the blending of Ukrainian and Russian features became a prominent feature of the regional linguistic landscape of a Russian influenced Ukraine.

 According to Bilaniuk (2005), "Any perceived mixing of different languages may merit the label ["surzhyk"], and perceptions vary depending on individuals' linguistic backgrounds.
 The term can refer to a high degree of code-switching by bilinguals or to a linguistic code in which the elements of the two languages are inextricably fused.
 Thus the definition of "surzhyk" as a whole remains primarily ideological, although we can list the influences and forms that fall under this umbrella term".
 She distinguished five categories of surzhyk: